Kanban-Zai/kanban-zai-version-1.0/core-omg.md

 Promoting a work item through a gate without the gate first acquiring is a journalable action.
 As is regressing.

-# 1: IDEA
+# 1: SUGGESTION
-* an idea must be agreed by a quorum
+* must be agreed by a quorum
+* must pass the idea-rom

-# 2: READY
+# 2: IDEA
 * Has acceptance criteria

-# 3: WIP
-* all acceptance criteria have been fulfilled
+* Must have a value proposition

+# 3: READY
+* Must be estimated

+# 4: WIP
+* Acceptance Criteria completed

+# 5: ACCEPTED
+* quality

 # 4: COMPLETED
 * has been merged into master